PAC Prediction Sets for Large Language Models of Code: Structured Prediction Set Algorithm

 We have used Boolean notation for clarity; we can enforce $\alpha\to\beta$ for $\alpha,\beta\in\{0,1\}$ via the constraint $\alpha\le\beta$.
 We describe these constraints in detail below.
 Once we have solved this program, our algorithm directly constructs $y_i$ by removing all subtrees for which $\alpha_{i,v}=1$.

-\textbf{Removal constraints.} We include constraints bounding how many subtrees we remove, and enforcing that if we remove a subtree, we remove all nodes in that subtree: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=0ex,leftmargin=3ex] \item Eq.~\ref{eqn:opt2}: We remove at most $m$ subtrees. \item Eq.~\ref{eqn:opt3}: If we remove the subtree at $v$, then we remove $v$. \item Eq.~\ref{eqn:opt4}: If we remove $v$ and $v'$ is a child of $v$, then we also remove $v'$. \item Eq.~\ref{eqn:opt5}: If we remove $v$ for $y_i$, then we also remove it for $y_{i+1}$ (i.e., enforce monotonicity). \end{itemize}
+\textbf{Removal constraints.} We include constraints bounding how many subtrees we remove, and enforcing that if we remove a subtree, we remove all nodes in that subtree: \begin{itemize}[topsep=0pt,itemsep=0ex,partopsep=1ex,parsep=0ex,leftmargin=3ex] \item Eq.~\ref{eqn:opt2}: We remove at most $m$ subtrees. \item Eq.~\ref{eqn:opt3}: If we remove the subtree at $v$, then we remove $v$. \item Eq.~\ref{eqn:opt4}: If we remove $v$ and $v'$ is a child of $v$, then we also remove $v'$. \item Eq.~\ref{eqn:opt5}: If we remove $v$, then we either remove the subtree at $v$ or we remove its parent $v'$. \item Eq.~\ref{eqn:opt6}: If we remove $v$ for $y_i$, then we also remove it for $y_{i+1}$ (i.e., enforce monotonicity). \end{itemize}

-\textbf{Probability mass constraint.} Finally, Eq.~\ref{eqn:opt6} ensures that we remove sufficient probability mass from $T$ so $\pi(y_i)$ meets the $\tau_i$ threshold---in particular, it requires that the negative log likelihood of the AST $T_i$ of $y_i$ is below $\tau_i$.
-Note that we use $1-\beta_{i,v}$ since we are summing over leaves remaining in $T_i$.
+\textbf{Probability mass constraint.} Finally, Eq.~\ref{eqn:opt7} ensures that we remove sufficient probability mass from $T$ so $\pi(y_i)$ meets the $\tau_i$ threshold---in particular, it requires that the negative log likelihood of the AST $T_i$ of $y_i$ is below $\tau_i$.
+Note that we use $1-\beta_{i,v}$ since we are summing over nodes remaining in $T_i$.
 Also, note that $\ell_v$ is a real-valued constant.